Community & Cultural Calendars

 August

-4-Aug National Aboriginal & Torres Strait Islander Children’s Day
+4 Aug National Aboriginal & Torres Strait Islander Children’s Day Celebrates Aboriginal and Torres Strait Islander children and culture.

-25-Aug Australian South Sea Islanders National Recognition Day In 1994, the Commonwealth Government officially recognised Australian South Sea Islanders as a distinct cultural group.
-A formal Recognition Statement followed this by the Queensland Government in September 2000.
+25 Aug Australian South Sea Islanders National Recognition Day Recognises Australian South Sea Islanders as a distinct cultural group.

 September

-6-Sep Onam A Hindu harvest festival celebrated predominantly in Kerala, India.
+6 Sep Onam Hindu harvest festival celebrated in Kerala.

-6-Sep Ganesh Chaturthi Celebrating the birth of Lord Ganesha.
+6 Sep Ganesh Chaturthi Celebrates the birth of Lord Ganesha.

 5-7 Oct Chuseok Chuseok is a special holiday in Korean culture with roots in celebrating good harvest, family and the importance of the full moon as a symbol of harmony and the hope for good fortune.